bowenlong1/E-commerce-recommendation/README.md

-Hey Yesenia.
-Hope you had great thanksgiving!
-I have some questions about NIW, Aimee helped filed perm under regular EB2 this July, I heard NIW recently has high approval rate and has greater benefits than regular EB2, is possible company can help me also prepare for his application?
+Hello Yesenia, I trust you had a wonderful Thanksgiving!
+I have inquiries about the National Interest Waiver (NIW).
+Aimee assisted in filing my PERM under regular EB-2 this July.
+Given the reportedly high approval rates and greater benefits of NIW, could the company also support me in preparing for this application?